GameMill/cSharp_Helper_Function/README.md

 ## 🛠️ Prerequisites

 - .NET Framework 4.6+ or .NET Core 3.1+
 - Windows 7 or later (for SMART access)
+- Smart enabled in bios/uefi firmware

 ---